 Make Safety a Priority

 To up the safety factor for your pet, it is important to analyze potential choking, strangulation, and electrocution hazards.
-Wires should be covered and cord kept short.
+Wires should be covered and the cord kept short.
 Human food, medication, and cleaning products should also be kept out of your dog’s reach.
 Finally, if you use bleach and other harsh cleaning products, consider making the change to steam cleaning, so you rely less on these products.
 Bear in mind that your dog is in much closer contact with a wide range of surfaces and they can easily inhale toxic compounds.
 To clean and mop surfaces that cannot simply be steam vacuumed, consider using thieves and other therapeutic grade essential oils, which have an anti-bacterial effect and leave an appealing fragrance in your home.

 Your pet means everything to you and vice-versa.
 It only makes sense to make the place in which she spends the most time – your home – as safe and appealing as possible.
-The right bedding, temperature, and personal nook will ensure she is well rested and ready and willing to give you the support and company you cherish.
+The right bedding, temperature, and personal nook will ensure she is well-rested and ready, and willing to give you the support and company you cherish.